 Now, however, many of the major thrusts and inspirations of the non-aligned movement have come to a halt.
-In part, of course, this is because of a number of their aspirations and strategies have become smothered by the current global economic crisis, in which they are really not the major villains but its chief victims.
-In part too, they are victims of the inability of all of us -- North and South, East and West -- to cope with the enormous and rapidly changing complexities of the world crisis, at a time when interdependence, however unjustly asymmetrical, has become total.
+In part, of course, this is because a number of their aspirations and strategies have become smothered by the current global economic crisis, in which they are really not the major villains but its chief victim.
+In part too, they are victims of the inability of all of us-North and South-to cope with the enormous and rapidly changing complexities of the world crisis, at a time when interdependence, however unjustly asymmetrical, has become total.